vladimir-korolev/kube-deploy-duplicate/README.md

 - event listener to watch k8s configmaps' changes
 - web service to process healthchecks

 The deployments event listeners are watching k8s deployments events(like "kubectl get deployments -w").
-For each event it have to be run an event handler.
-The event handler filters events and handles them.
+Each event is handled an event handler.
 The event handler can update a cloned deployment only not a source deployment.
 Event handler gets source deploy, creates the same copy, applies rules in configuration and creates a new deploy or patches the existing one.
-Any changes in source deployment will start update a cloned deployment.
+Any changes in source deployment will force update the cloned deployment.
 Because of the cloned deploy is being patched, only changes apply to it without restarting a cloned object if it isn't necessary

 The configmap event listener are watching k8s configmaps events(like "kubectl get configmaps -w").
-For each event it have to be run an event handler.
-The event handler filters events and handles them.
+Each event is handled an event handler.
-The event handler creates a config DTO object and run an update config method in the deployments (TODO: generate an event instead of direct call update deployment method)
+The event handler creates a config DTO object and runs an update configuration of the deployments (TODO: generate an event instead of direct call update deployment method)

-The web service just checks is the application works and returns HTTP 200 is OK.
+The web service just checks does the application works and returns HTTP 200 is OK.
 It just checks required number replicas of the cloned deployment

 Sequence diagram